Split Ferry Port

-The alternative and nearest international ferry crossings ports are in Zadar, Dubrovnik, Hvar and Ploce.
+The alternative and nearest international ferry crossing ports are in Zadar, Dubrovnik, Hvar and Ploce.

 Getting To Split Ferry port

-How to get from Split airport to ferry port
+How to get from Split airport to the ferry port

-There are a regular bus as well as fast ferry airport shuttle service between the ferry port and the Split airport which is about 30 kilometres away from here.
+There is a regular bus as well as a fast ferry airport shuttle service between the ferry port and the Split airport which is about 30 kilometres away from here.
 The cheapest price for a one-way ticket is 50 HRK (about 7 Euro).